MicrosoftDocs/VBA-Docs/Office-F1-Landing/numeric-criteria-from-a-control-on-a-form-access-vbaac10-chm10886.md

 ---
-title: Criterios numéricos de un control en un formulario, Access [vbaac10.chm10886]
+title: Numeric Criteria from a Control on a Form, Access [vbaac10.chm10886]
 keywords: vbaac10.chm10886
 f1_keywords:
 - vbaac10.chm10886